-NOTE: Idle configuration must be set to Y (yes) to enable quick startup feature.
-See IDLE in the System Controller Configuration on page 3-25 of this section.
+NOTE: Idle configuration must be set Y (yes) to enable quick startup feature.
+See IDLE in the System Controller Configuration table on page 3-29.

-- 1. Begin by using the Standard Startup or Quick Startup procedures on page 3-12 to achieve Lamp ON state. - Initiate Standby command (locally or remotely). - 3.
+- 1. Begin by using the Standard or Quick Startup procedures on page 3-12 to achieve Lamp ON state. - 2.
+Initiate the Standby command (locally or remotely). - 3.
 The unit immediately switches to Idle state (within 1 second). - 4.
-To return to curing, initiate the Lamp ON command (locally or remotely). - The UV lamp turns on but full output is not available until the bulb has reached operating temperature, which takes approximately 5 seconds.
+To return to curing, initiate the Lamp ON command (locally or remotely). - 5.
+The UV light turns on but full output is not available until the bulb has reached operating temperature, which takes approximately 5 seconds.

 This process can be repeated as required.